airbytehq/airbyte/airbyte-integrations/connectors/source-scaffold-cdk/README.md

 #### Create credentials
 **If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/scaffold-cdk) to generate the necessary credentials.
 Then create a file `secrets/config.json` conforming to the `source_scaffold_cdk/spec.json` file.
-Note that the `secrets` directory is gitignored by default, so there is no danger of accidentally checking in sensitive information.
+Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `sample_files/sample_config.json` for a sample config file.

 **If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source scaffold-cdk test creds`